gswallow/terraform-demo/README.md

 you'll find a lot of examples of interpolation filters like `cidrhost` and `element`, and even some conditional operations like using ternary operators.

-Finally, once you get the hang of writing terrafor, you should look into modules:
+Once you get the hang of writing Terraform code, you should look into modules:

 https://www.terraform.io/docs/configuration-0-11/modules.html